ethyca/fides/docs/fides/docs/getting_started/docker.md

 ## Next Steps

 Now that you're up and running, you can use `fidesctl` from the shell to get a list of all the possible CLI commands.
-You're now ready to start enforcing privacy with Fides!
+You're now ready to start enforcing privacy with Fidesctl!

-See the [Tutorial](../tutorial.md) page for a step-by-step guide on setting up a Fides data privacy workflow.
+See the [Tutorial](../tutorial.md) page for a step-by-step guide on setting up a Fidesctl data privacy workflow.